DoMassiot/Fit2DLangasiteData/README.md

 ## reference work

-These scritp have been used to model the data described in the following publication :
+These scripts have been used to model the data described in the following publication :
 "Stabilisation of the trigonal langasite structure in Ca3Ga2-2xZnxGe4+xO14 (0 ≤ x ≤ 1) with partial ordering of three isoelectronic cations characterised by a multi-technique approach"
 by Haytem Bazzaoui, Cécile Genevois, Dominique Massiot, Vincent Sarou-Kanian, Emmanuel Veron, Sébastien Chenu, Přemysl Beran, Michael J. Pitcher and Mathieu Allix
 submitted to ??